- 1. Requirements Management

 Research has shown that project teams can eliminate 50 percent to 80 percent of project defects by effectively managing requirements.
 In addition, according to Borland Software (now Micro Focus), it can cost up to 100 times more to correct a defect later in the development process, after it’s been coded, than when it’s still in written form.

-By integrating requirements management into their quality assurance process, companies can help teams increase efficiency and eliminate rework.
+By integrating requirements management best practices into their quality assurance process, companies can help teams increase efficiency and eliminate rework.
 According to the Carnegie Mellon Software Engineering Institute, 60 to 80 percent of the cost of software development is in rework.
 In other words, development teams are wasting the majority of their budgets on efforts they didn’t perform correctly the first time.

-Requirements management can appear to be a complex topic, but at its core, it’s a simple concept.
+Requirements management best practices can appear to be a complex topic, but at its core, it’s a simple concept.
 It helps teams answer the question: Does everyone — from business leaders to product managers and project leaders to developers, QA managers and testers — understand what is being built and why?

 When everyone is collaborating and has full context and visibility into the discussions, decisions and changes involved in product development, they maintain high quality and almost always ensure success.